What 9 Anti-Cancer Foods Could Already Be In The Fridge?Angela Banker

 Dark Green Vegetables

-Chard, spinach, and beEt greens, as well as vegetables from the cruciferous family are beneficial to our health and cancer prevention.
-They carry beta-carotene, lutein, and zeaxanthin which are powerful antioxidants.
+Chard, spinach, and beet greens, as well as vegetables from the cruciferous family mentioned above, are beneficial to our health and cancer prevention.
+They carry beta-carotene, lutein, and zeaxanthin, which are powerful antioxidants.

 Ginger and Tumeric

 These roots are great anti-inflammatories.
-They slow cancer growth; in fact, the curcumin in turmeric can kill cancer cells quickly – as proven in laboratory studies.
+They slow cancer growth; in fact, according to some small studies, the curcumin in turmeric can kill cancer cells, and quickly.

-Many people who have cancer have been known to be low in Vitamin D. Vitamin D reduces the risk, but it is not known why.
-Foods that contain Vitamin D have very small amounts.
+Many people who have cancer have been known to be low in Vitamin D. Vitamin D reduces the risk of cancer, but it is not really known why.
+Foods that do contain Vitamin D often have very small amounts.
 This is one case where a supplement might be an easier option.

 Folic acid has many cancer prevention properties.
-You can often find folic acid in leafy greens and asparagus.
+You can find folic acid in some leafy greens and asparagus.